Braves vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Spencer Strider and the Atlanta Braves will hit the field against the New York Mets and projected starter Tylor Megill on Sunday at Citi Field.
+Matt Olson and the Atlanta Braves take on the New York Mets and starter Denyi Reyes on Monday at 1:10 PM ET at Citi Field.

-Oddsmakers list the Braves as -185 favorites on the moneyline, while giving the underdog Mets +150 moneyline odds.
-The total for the contest has been listed at 7.5 runs.
+The Braves are the favorite in this one, at -250, while the underdog Mets have +200 odds to upset.
+The over/under is 8.5 runs for the matchup.

 Rep your team with officially licensed Bravesgear!
 Head to Fanatics to find jerseys, shirts, and much more.